Just a Quirk of Geography

 Ellington

-I think this makes the Tolland County cow-town rather unique in our little state of 168 other towns.
-Especially considering Ellington’s weird panhandle – which is a big reason why it borders so many towns.
+This page is more about Ellington’s weird panhandle – which is a big reason why it borders so many towns.

 Anyone looking at Ellington would wonder about its shape.
 Most would guess there was some sort of concession made in the early days and that Ellington wanted access to the Willimantic River.
 All of that is more or less true, as you can read in my truncated version of Dorothy B. Cohen’s explanation from her book, Ellington Chronicles of Change.